mdditt2000/kubernetes/cis-1-9/howto.md

-# Container Ingress Services uisng an Declarative API
+# Container Ingress Services using AS3 Declarative API
 This how to document demenstrates how CIS take advantage of an declarative API to configure and update a BIG-IP from a kuberenetes cluster.
 This configuration take advantage of cluster mode.
 In a cluster mode BIG-IP can reach the containers directly.

 ## Use Case